 Because parties are generally considered higher risk activities due the increased mixing of households and activities involved, this guidance should be considered very carefully, with appropriate risk assessments carried out.
 It is recommended that parties do not take place inside venues unless an area is at Level 1 or below.
 Maximum numbers permitted, based on space available and ventilation should also be adhered too.

-At all levels, sharing of food, blowing out candles, singing in groups etc and other activities that are likely to be higher risk should continue to be avoided.
+At all levels, sharing of food, drink, utensils, blowing out candles, singing in groups etc and other activities that are likely to be higher risk should continue to be avoided.

 Physical based activities

 Where more physical based activities are taking place that don’t follow Sport Governing Body guidance, or any other guidance, they will come under this guidance.
 These are not permitted indoors at Level 4.

 Breakfast clubs form an important part of the day for many children and families, addressing issues of food insecurity but also providing important accessible childcare options for many working parents at the start of the day.
 We would encourage services who are delivering breakfast clubs to operate in line with the guidance provided for regulated school age childcare provision.
 This guidance provides information on how to work safely with groups of children indoors, limiting contacts for children and ensuring physical distancing between children and adults where possible.
 It also contains guidance around group numbers and staffing as well as the use of face masks and increased hygiene measures for any equipment used.